-ICE CONTROL STRUCTURE Ice control structures are used effectively in a number of communities, mostly to avoid property damage and flooding from ice jams during the spring thaw.
-An ice control structure upstream of the Village of Massena will help avoid ice jams (and sediment disturbance) in the lower Grasse River.
-The type of control structure being considered for the Grasse River is a "pier type" of structure where round concrete piers would extend above the water to trap large ice fragments.
+ICE CONTROL STRUCTURE (2006)

+Ice control structures are used effectively in a number of communities, mostly to avoid property damage and flooding from ice jams during the spring thaw.
+An ice control structure is proposed as part of the Remedial Options Pilot Study to act as a preventative temporary measure (help avoid ice jams and potential sediment disturbance) until the final remedy for the Grasse River site is proposed and implemented.
+The type of control structure being considered for the Grasse River is a "pier type" of structure where piers would extend above the water to trap large ice fragments.
 Spaces between the piers will allow for free passage of fish and recreational boaters.

-The work will include: - An engineering study and developing a lab-scale model (with help from US Army Corps of Engineers) - ♦ Working with landowners to obtain access - Building the ice control structure in 2005, likely upstream of the Route 37 bridge ARMORED CAPPING The armored cap component will evaluate the placement of subaqueous cap materials that are capable of withstanding the forces of an ice jam.
-A cap would consist of sand/topsoil with an outer "armor" of larger sized stone.
-Armored capping will use construction techniques similar to the 2001 Capping Pilot Study.
-The following work will be conducted: - An engineering study and possible testing on lab-scale model - Constructing an armored cap in a 1-acre area (see page 1) - Using silt curtains to contain sediments disturbed during capping NEARSHORE AREA REMOVAL AND/OR CAPPING Some areas along the lower Grasse River contain a shallow or "nearshore area" with water depths of less than 5-feet.
-Although polychlorinated biphenyl concentrations are generally lower in the nearshore areas, these areas offer different habitat for fish and other wildlife.
-A specific study is being performed to evaluate cleanup options for the nearshore areas to include: - North shore removing 1-foot of soft sediment from 1-acre area and replacing it with a 50/50 mix of sand and topsoil - South shore placing a thin layer of sand/topsoil mix over the top of existing sediments MONITORING All of the pilot study components will be monitored before, during and after construction.
-The monitoring will investigate the effects of construction on sediment, water, air, and habitat.
-The monitoring program will have specific requirements to ensure that the work is done in a safe and protective manner.
-EPA and Alcoa will work with the community on issues that may be of concern including truck traffic, river traffic, noise and safety of the Ice Control Structure.
-FUTURE NEWS The next newsletter will report the progress of the Remedial Options Pilot Study.
+The work will include:

+- ♦ An engineering study and developing a lab-scale model (with help from US Army Corps of Engineers) - ♦ Discussions with the community and local landowners - Considerations as to how the barrier can be attractive to look at - Building the ice control structure in 2006 at a location that is still to be determined FUTURE NEWS The next newsletter will report the progress of the Remedial Options Pilot Study.
 The information from this study will be used to revise the Analysis of Alternatives Report.
-A proposed Remedial Action Plan will then be prepared by EPA and provided to the public for comment.
+A Proposed Plan identifying the proposed remedy for the Grasse River site will then be prepared by EPA and provided to the public for comment.
 After a review and comment period, a final decision is made by the EPA.
-The plan is recorded in a Record of Decision and the cleanup plan is then implemented.
+The selected remedy is then recorded in a Record of Decision and the cleanup plan is then implemented.
 Because this update contains only summary information on the Grasse River Study Area, you are encouraged to consult the information repositories which contain site-related documents issued by the EPA.
 Documents pertaining to this project are available at the following locations: Massena Public Library 41 Glenn Street Massena, New York 13662 (315) 769-9914 US Environmental Protection Agency 290 Broadway, 18th Floor New York, New York 10007-1866 By appointment: (212) 637-4217 St. Regis Mohawk Tribe Environmental Division 82 Indian Village Road Akwesasne, New York 13655 By appointment: Contact Ken Jock, Division Director (518) 358-5937